 Survivor FPS – A New Zombie Survival Game!

-Anyone familiar with DayZ or War Z will be familiar with the concept, an open-world game which has been plagued by zombies as you struggle to survive against the undead, the elements and of course other players.
-It is still very much a work in progress so there are of course features which are yet to be added, but that is why I love these kind of projects.
+Anyone familiar with DayZ will be familiar with the concept, an open-world game which has been plagued by zombies as you struggle to survive against the undead, the elements and of course other players.
+That is what Survivor FPS brings to the table and it is still very much a work in progress so there are of course features which are yet to be added, but that is why I love these kind of projects.
 Survivor FPS has potential.

 In a recent forum post, the developer, Mixxit, outlined the upcoming changes he wishes to implement into the game.
 As you would expect, the survival aspect of the game was the top priority, with food and drink, as well as sneaking, Blood loss and Infection being added to the game in the upcoming weeks.
 An inventory user-face and location persistence will also be worked on.
 This in turn would lead to easy inventory management and the ability to jump in and out of the game without starting in a new location.

 As I stated above, vehicles do need work, but they will also attention with the physics being improved as well as a repair system being added.
 You can also expect to see a chopper added as well as some new vehicle and weapon models.